 110 W. Madison St.

 Vitzthum & Burns, 1953

 St. Peter's was founded in 1846 and moved from an 1865 structure to its current Art Deco home in the 1950s.
-Uncharacteristically for a church, it immediately abuts the sidewalk and therefore blends in at ground level with the street wall of surrounding buildings.
+Uncharacteristically for a church, it immediately abuts the sidewalk and therefore blends in at ground level with surrounding buildings.
 Up above, the facade is dominated by a large crucifix designed by Latvian sculptor Arvid Strauss and executed by Chicago artist J. Watts called “Christ of the Loop.”
-Since there isn't a typical residential area nearby, St. Peter's is not a regular neighborhood parish.
-It was originally intended to serve thousands of Loop workers and travelers who sought a convenient church while away from home.
+It was not originally a traditional neighborhood parish, instead intended to serve thousands of Loop workers and travelers who sought a convenient church away from home.
 But today it also welcomes a growing population of Loop residents.
 It's not uncommon for 20,000 faithful to line up at St. Peter's on Ash Wednesday to receive ashes on the way to work.